crissoto02/A2---Final-Project/Introduction to Robotics/Mathematical Model/readme.md

-# Overview: Kinematics MATLAB GUI Code
+# Kinematics MATLAB GUI Code

 This project implements a **Graphical User Interface (GUI)** in MATLAB for performing forward and inverse kinematics calculations on a **3-DOF robotic manipulator**.
 The program allows users to input joint angles or desired position coordinates and visualize the resulting robot configuration.